ayastreb/11route/_posts/en/2016/2016-04-16-menorca-spain.markdown

 <section class="text-block">
 Next on our list was Cala Turqueta beach.
 It's about half an hour drive from Ciutadella.
-Here is also a free parking, but you have to walk 10-15 minutes to the beach itself.
+There is a free parking from which you have to walk 10-15 minutes to the beach itself.
 </section>
 <section class="text-block">
 There are few picnic tables in the shades, but no WC or changing rooms.